This post may contain affiliate links. Read my disclosure policy here.

-Confetti Bars are such a fun treat for kids and so easy to make.
-This quick recipe uses yellow cake mix so you can skip a bunch of steps mixing together dry ingredients.
+Confetti Bars are a fun treat for kids and so easy to make.
+This recipe for cake mix cookie bars uses yellow cake mix, sprinkles and white chocolate chips.

 You can quickly mix these up after the kids go to bed and pop them into their lunch boxes for a sweet surprise at school.